bminard/rbt/docs/contributions.rst

 Virtual Environment
 +++++++++++++++++++

-The top-level :file:`Makefile` provides support for virtual environments.
+The top-level :file:`Makefile` can populate a virtual environment.
 See :file:`virtualenv.sh`.

 Requires `virtualenv`_.